 Facing the Future

 Once the body has been taken care of and the police have finished their questioning, it is a good idea to take some time for yourself.
 Though there are many things you will need to take care of following the loss of a loved one, it is equally important to take care of your own needs.
-A death in the family can be physically and emotionally exhausting, so don’t push yourself too hard or too fast.
+A death in the family can be physically and emotionally exhausting, and when someone dies at home it could add extra stress or pain, so don’t push yourself too hard or too fast.
 Most importantly, don’t be afraid to rely on others during this tough time.
-There is no shame in asking for help when you need it, and one can use all the help they can get with a situation like this.
+There is no shame in asking for help when you need it, and one can use all the help one can get in a situation like this.